The $7,700 GST Question: Are You Using the Wrong Vehicle Finance Structure?

 The Big Win: Because Dave has "purchased" the asset and received a full Tax Invoice for the $85,000, he can claim the entire $7,727 GST credit in his very next Business Activity Statement (BAS).

 For a small business owner on a Cash Basis, the standard lease structure is especially costly because it restricts your access to the significant GST credit.
 You are effectively paying the GST in one go (built into the loan) but can only claim it back slowly.
+A Chattel Mortgage allows you to bypass this limitation and boost your cash flow when it matters most – when you've taken on a new significant debt.

 The Bottom Line: Get Expert Advice Before You Sign